Piracicaba Sao Paulo, Brazil Travel Guide

 Explore the historical districts to uncover the city's rich heritage.

-Dedicated to the Piracicaba River's history, ecosystem, and resources of water.
+Dedicated to the Piracicaba River's history, ecosystem, plus assets of water.
 Near Rua do Porto.

 Municipal art gallery demonstrating works by local and regional artists.